PokerHigh Facebook Icon Texas Holdem | Online Poker Game | PokerHigh

 A raise in fixed-limit hold ‘em (or simply "limit hold'em") is always twice the big blind.

-Pot-limit hold ‘em (which is played far less frequently than the other versions) allows players to wager anything from the large blind (the smallest bet permitted) to the total amount in the current pot.
+Pot-limit hold ‘em (played far less frequently than the other versions) allows players to wager anything from the large blind (the smallest bet permitted) to the total amount in the current pot.

 The action moves clockwise around the table after the first player ('under the gun') acts, with each player having the same three options – to call, raise, or fold.

-The preflop round is over once the last bet is called and the action is 'closed,' and play continues on to the "flop."
+The preflop round is over once the last bet is called, the action is ‘closed,’ and play continues to the “flop.”

 Second Betting Round: The Flop